MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 After downloading the installation files, internet access isn’t required to install, activate, or use the preview products.

-## Install Office LTSC Preview

-The following information provides steps on how to install the preview products by using either the Office Deployment Tool (ODT) or Microsoft Endpoint Configuration Manager (current branch).

-### Install by using the Office Deployment Tool
+## Install Office LTSC Preview by using the Office Deployment Tool

 The [Office Deployment Tool](https://www.microsoft.com/download/details.aspx?id=49117) (ODT) is a free download from the Microsoft Download Center.
 We recommend that you always download and use the most current version of the ODT.
 The ODT is used to download and install Office products, such as the preview products, that use the Click-to-Run installation technology.